bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/Extra/career/linked-in.md

   - List relevant work experience (use updates resume)
   - List relevant technical projects including the purpose of the project, your contributions, and tools/technologies used
 - Formatting:
   - Get a customized URL (How to get one?
 On the Edit Profile screen, at the bottom of the gray window that shows your basic information, you’ll see a Public Profile URL.
-Click “Edit” next to the URL, and specify what you’d like your address to be.
+Click “Edit" next to the URL, and specify what you’d like your address to be.
 When you’re finished, click Set Custom URL.)
   - Use bullet points (easier to read)

 ### Materials